aljets/trask/README.md

     $ gem install trask

-If you are not using a service to store your content, run the generator to create a pages, html_content, html_revisions, collection_items, and collection_placements tables.
+If you are not using a service to store your content, run the rake task to create a pages, html_content, html_revisions, collection_items, and collection_placements tables:
+    $ rake trask:install:migrations

 ## Usage